skylight-hq/skylight.digital/pages/brand/identity/icons.md

 <div class="col-md-4" markdown="1">
 ## Avatars

-Our icon is our face on social accounts, keeping Skylight’s personality front and center.
-It can be safely used at a wide variety of sizes, as small as 16px like our favicon.
+Be sure to highlight Skylight’s presence on social accounts through our avatar.
+It can be used at a variety of sizes, as small as 16px.
 </div>
 </div>